jaxlin12/MyLeetcodeSolutions/README.md

 [22.generate-parentheses.py](./code/22.generate-parentheses.py)|DP solution "("f(i)")"f(n-1-i)
 [24.swap-nodes-in-pairs.py](./code/24.swap-nodes-in-pairs.py)|Remember previous node other than the two needed to be swapped [29.divide-two-integers.py](./code/29.divide-two-integers.py)|22 = 2^2 * 3 + 2^1 * 3 + 2^0 * 3 => 22 > 3 << 2, 10 > 3 << 1, 4 > 3 << 0
+[31.next-permutation.py](./code/31.next-permutation.py)|Swap the first decreasing number with its next number, and reverse the nums after it since the original order is increasing.
+Its reverse is guarantee to be the smallest.

 # Hard:
 #### count: 1